link1905/system-design-101/content/docs/data-persistence/sql-database/query-optimization.md

 - **Bitmap Index Scan**: Combines multiple indexes or handles queries that return a large number of rows.

 But how does a database estimate the number of rows a query will process when the criteria are unpredictable?
-Behind the scenes, it relies on various techniques — most notably, histogram distributions.
+Behind the scenes, it relies on various techniques, such as histogram distributions.
 Periodically, the database randomly samples records and collects statistical metrics such as **Most Common Values (MVC)** and **histogram buckets**..